Courtney Baker-Richardson

-Courtney Romello Baker-Richardson (born 5 December 1995) is an English footballer who plays as a forward for club Newport County.
+Courtney Romello Baker-Richardson (born 5 December 1995) is an English footballer who plays as a forward for club Tranmere Rovers.

 Club career

 Coventry City

 Baker-Richardson made his professional debut with Coventry City as a substitute on 7 December 2013 in a 1–1 FA Cup Second Round draw with Hartlepool United, coming on to replace Franck Moussa after 71 minutes.

 Non-league

 On 20 February 2014, Baker-Richardson joined Conference side Tamworth on a youth loan.
 He made his debut on 22 February 2014, coming on in the 68th minute for Lee Hildreth in the 1–1 draw against Welling United.
 He subsequently joined Northern Premier League Premier Division team Ilkeston on loan in March 2014.

 On Friday 7 August 2015, Baker-Richardson signed for Southern League Premier side Kettering Town for the 2015–16 season.
 However following a bad injury in October that year he was ignored by manager Marcus Law and switched to fellow Southern League Premier team Leamington in February 2016.

 After a successful 2016–17 season with Leamington, Baker-Richardson went on trial with Premier League team Leicester City in August 2017.